kevin-mau/qualifier/README.md

 ---
 **Instructions:**

-run the python app in the command line:
+In your command line run the python application: python app.py
-'''python
-python app.py
-'''

 the Rate sheet is stored in: [data\daily_rate_sheet.csv](data\daily_rate_sheet.csv)

 Then enter the following information for the potential borrower: